 From: Julian Foad <julianfoad_at_btopenworld.com>

-It took me a while to get my head back into this stuff, but yes it looks like this hangs together theoretically as well as fixing the immediate use case.
+> It took me a while to get my head back into this stuff, but yes it looks like

 This is an archived mail posted to the Subversion Dev mailing list.